xtream-d-labs/ai-gateway/README.md

 <img src="https://raw.github.com/wiki/rescale-labs/scaleshift/img/how-it-works-3.png">

-When you click a `run` button, ScaleShift wraps the image with Jupyter notebook & run it as a docker container.
-Then you can build your own models on your specified software with [Jupyter notebook](https://jupyter.org/).
+When you click a `run` button, ScaleShift wraps the image with [Jupyter notebook](https://jupyter.org/) & run it as a docker container.
+Then you can build your own models on your specified software on it.

 ### 4. Train your models